haiko-xyz/solver/README.md

 ## Solvers vs Strategies

-Solvers are a new product from Haiko.
-They are similar to strategies, but are simpler and significantly more gas efficient.
+Solvers are an improved version of Haiko strategies.
+They take the best parts of strategies and make them simpler, more efficient, and less error-prone.

 Unlike Strategies, Solvers are standalone smart contracts that generate quotes and execute swaps on demand, without ever depositing to or interacting with an underlying AMM.
-Rather than executing position updates before swaps, solvers directly compute and quote swap amounts, and execute trades atomatically against depositors' positions.
+Rather than rebalancing positions on an AMM, solvers directly compute swap amounts on the fly and execute trades against depositors' positions.

-By using a stateless architecture, Solvers are significantly more gas efficient as compared to strategies.
+By using a stateless architecture, Solvers are:

+- Significantly more gas efficient for LPs and swappers, avoiding the gas cost of position storage and rebalancing
+- Less error-prone, as they do not rely on external AMM state
+- More flexible, as they can be used to create markets based on any pricing formula, not just those adopting Uniswap-style liquidity

 AMM liquidity positions earn fees by charging a swap fee rate on swaps.
 Solvers earn fees by adding a spread to the amount quoted for swaps.
 Given the same spread and swap fee rate, the two approaches are approximately equivalent.